siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 mathematical structure matches the dielectric case exactly, with $k=1$, so the reduced speed is $c_{\mathrm{eff}}=c/2$.

+In Dirac's framing of the superposition principle — *each photon then interferes only with itself* — the two arm beams are two paths of the same coherent state.
+The loading one arm imposes on the other is therefore self-interference in the strict sense: the photon encountering its own amplitude.
+The present proposal tests whether that self-interference carries a measurable phase-velocity signature, along the self-refraction line developed in *The Physics of Energy Flow* (Ch.
+7b).
+If confirmed, the same mechanism supports the broader program in which stable matter appears as an electromagnetic configuration held together by its own coherent overlap.

 The ordinary output-mode analysis disagrees.
 It normalizes the recombined field through the $1/\sqrt 2$ routing factor and treats the bright port as a single beam propagating at $c$.
 This paper derives the loaded-fringe